smilerz/plex-music-rating-sync/README.md

 # plex-music-rating-sync
-Plex Agents do not read music ratings when importing music files and they don't write back ratings and playlists to disk.
+Plex Agents do not read music ratings from files during import, nor do they write ratings or playlists back to disk.
-This makes sense from a server-side-of-view.
-You don't want all users to have the same ratings or playlists.
-Every user should be able to set his / her own ratings and collect his favorite songs in playlists.
+This makes sense server-side — every Plex user should be able to maintain their own ratings and playlists independently.

-This project aims to provide a simple sync tool that synchronizes the track ratings and playlists with a specific PLEX user account and server.
+This project began as a way to bridge that gap: a simple sync tool to push track ratings and playlists into a specific Plex user account and server, preserving personal curation from MediaMonkey.

+Over time, it has evolved.
+What started as a one-way bridge has grown into a powerful any-to-any sync engine between Plex, MediaMonkey, and filesystem-based libraries.
+Ratings and playlists can now be transferred in either direction.

 ## Features
 * synchronize: track ratings, playlists (not automatically generated)